rejeep/rejeep.github.com/_posts/2010-03-24-movement-in-emacs.markdown

    from where your fingers are when you type.
 Moving your hand over each time you want to move the cursor, is like getting a cop of coffee each time you create a new paragraph.
-2. It is much more comfortable to use to movement keys.
+2. It is much more comfortable to use the movement keys.
 3. They fit together much nicer with other Emacs key bindings.

 I really hope this post help you drop those inefficient, ugly and